 But Cronos acquired Lord Jones for $300 million in 2019.
-The company, which offers a luxury hemp-derived CBD product line that was responsible for nearly all of Cronos’ revenue growth in 2020.
+The company offers a luxury hemp-derived CBD product line that was responsible for nearly all of Cronos’ revenue growth in 2020.

 A large investment by Altria has left Cronos with $1.3 billion in cash, cash equivalents, and short-term investments.
 And analysts think Cronos could be the fastest-growing marijuana stock over the next four years.

 This biopharmaceutical company based in Cambridge, U.K., specializes in cannabinoid-based drugs such as its federally approved epilepsy drug Epidiolex that went on the market in 2018.

 This seizure medication is the only cannabis-based drug that U.S. Food and Drug Administration has approved and is under review by the European Commission.

 In late September, The Motley Fool suggested buying on the dip after the stock fell more than 20% in just three months.
 Before the drop, GW reported sales of $121 million for its second quarter, up 68% year-over-year.
 Ninety-seven percent of that revenue was driven by Epidiolex.

 Because the company is targeting specific conditions, it is considered a solid longterm stock.